genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * any system definition or environment variable available

 ### mfa
-The `mfa` function enables you to configure Multi-factor Authentication (MFA).
-There is more information on MFA on [Wikipedia](https://en.wikipedia.org/wiki/Multi-factor_authentication).
+The `mfa` function enables you to configure [Multi-factor Authentication (MFA)](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 From within the `mfa` function, you can set the following variables:

 * `codePeriodSeconds` specifies how many seconds a Time-based One-time Password (TOTP) remains valid.
 Default: 30 seconds.
 * `codePeriodDiscrepancy` specifies the allowed discrepancy to the TOTP.
 1 would mean a single block of each `codePeriodSeconds` either side of the time window.
 Default: 1.